-Beginning Banjo (Linda Jean Stokley) is for folks with no previous experience playing a string instrument.
+Beginning Banjo (Carla Gover) is for folks with no previous experience playing a string instrument.
 Students will learn the basic clawhammer strum and chords for accompanying simple old time tunes.

 Early Intermediate Banjo (Brett Ratliff) is just right for banjo students who have completed a beginner class or learned a few tunes.
 Brett will venture into Kentucky banjo styles, techniques and tunings in search of that lonesome sound.

 Southeast Kentucky Banjo Styles (John Haywood) is for intermediate and advanced banjo players who can play common tunes up to dance speed.
 John will offer a closer look at old time banjo techniques such as up-picking, drop-thumb and two-finger style while focusing on the repertoires of George Gibson, Morgan Sexton and Roscoe Holcomb.